achinthaw/EN1093_SnS_Lab_0/README.md

 ```
 ! git clone https://github.com/achinthaw/SignalsAndSystems.git
 ```
-* Close the "Clone_File.ipynb" and open the colab file ("Introduction_to_Google_Colab.ipynb") inside the newly cloned repository.
+* Close the "Clone_File.ipynb" and open the colab file ("Introduction_to_Numpy_&_Matplotlib.ipynb") inside the newly cloned repository.
 Looking forwards to seeing you at class! :)